openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/cookbook/recipes.rst

 |CB_ERROR|

 |LANG| does not support indexed access types.
-Use the type name instead.
+Use type name instead.

 |CB_BAD|
 ~~~~~~~~